Bremner, Bird and Fortune

-Bremner, Bird and Fortune is a satirical British television programme produced by Vera Productions for Channel Four, uniting the longstanding satirical team of John Bird and John Fortune ("the Two Johns") with the satirical impressionist Rory Bremner.
-It had 16 series, followed by several one-off episodes.
+Bremner, Bird and Fortune, originally titled Rory Bremner...Who Else?, is a satirical British television programme produced by Vera Productions for Channel 4, uniting comedy impressionist Rory Bremner with the veteran satirical comedy duo John Bird and John Fortune (known as "The Two Johns").
+From 1993 to 2008 the show ran for 19 series, followed by several one-off episodes until 2010.

 History

-Now Something Else
+1986–1992: Now Something Else / The Rory Bremner Show

-Rory Bremner's first television series started in 1986 on BBC Two, which ran for seven series.
+Rory Bremner's first television series, Now Something Else, started in 1986 on BBC2 and ran for seven series, with the title changed to The Rory Bremner Show from the fourth series onwards.
 The BBC gave him his own television series after successful shows at the Edinburgh festival.
-The series also had input from Jeremy Hardy, Steve Nallon, Steve Brown and Enn Reitel.
-In 1989 John Bird started to collaborate on the show with John Fortune following in 1991.
-From the fourth series it was renamed The Rory Bremner Show.
+The series also had input from Jeremy Hardy, Steve Nallon, Steve Brown, Enn Reitel, Jim Sweeney and Steve Steen.
+In 1989 John Bird started to contribute to the show, as did John Fortune starting in 1991.

-Rory Bremner, Who Else?
+1993–1998: Rory Bremner...Who Else?

-In 1993 the series moved to Channel 4, and over the six series the show developed into a more hard-edged, satirical and political show whilst satirical sketches of The Jerry Springer Show, Ainsley Harriott and sporting personnel were reduced.
+In 1993 Bremner moved to Channel 4.
+His new show, Rory Bremner...Who Else?, featured Bird and Fortune prominently, and over the seven series the show developed into a more hard-edged, satirical and political show, with sketches satirising subjects such as The Jerry Springer Show, Ainsley Harriott and sporting personalities being reduced.